 1. Focus On Scalp Care

 It all starts with your scalp.
-A healthy scalp creates the environment for healthy hair – it impacts the hair growth rate and hair health.
+A healthy scalp creates the environment for healthy hair – it impacts the hair lengthening rate and hair health.
 Taking good care of your scalp helps blood and nutrients reach the hair follicles, resulting in stronger hair and lesser hair loss.

 Wash your scalp with gentle shampoos to get rid of the oil, dirt, and product buildup.
-Make sure you use massage the scalp while shampooing to increase blood flow and stimulate the hair follicles.
+Make sure you massage the scalp while shampooing to increase blood flow and stimulate the hair follicles.
 You can also go for scalp massages for a rejuvenating experience.

 2. Oil Your Hair Twice A Week

 A hot oil head massage is one of the best home remedies for long hair.
 It not only offers relaxation but also enhances hair thickness (1).
 Oiling the roots provides nutrition and helps your hair grow long and strong.
 It also helps rejuvenate dead hair shafts.

 Use coconut, lavender, or almond oils to massage your scalp and promote hair growth.
 Here’s what you can do:

 - Apply hot (warm) oil to the scalp and massage gently with your fingertips.